-Many companies upload webinar recordings or its excerpts online for those, who happened to stumble upon their website or social media profile.
+Many companies upload webinar recordings or excerpts online for those who stumble upon their website or social media profile.
 This tactic allows you to showcase your proposition to a wider public without having to make the same webinar over and over again.

 The Disadvantages of Webinars

-As you can see, webinars offer a multitude of advantages for those striving to reach the biggest audience at a minimal cost.
+As you can see, webinars offer many advantages for those striving to reach the biggest audience at a minimal cost.
 However, like any communication medium, they are not without their flaws.
 Here are some to consider:

 - Technical issues hit harder

 - Value depends on purpose

 The logic is simple here: if you lose connection during a webinar, it is over.
 If you are disconnected during a live performance, your presentation’s quality may suffer, but you can continue with your agenda.